In New York, a conviction for a white-collar crime is not an easy thing

 fines and prison time may vary, depending on the circumstances of the

-Each crime is assigned a specific Class, and each Class is associated with
+particular case.
+Each crime is assigned a specific Class, and each Class

-Class C felony can result in 15 years behind bars and (or) a fine up to $5,000.
+Class C felonies can result in 15 years behind bars and (or) a fine up to $5,000.

-On the other hand, Class D felonies carry a maximum seven-year prison sentence
+- Class D felonies carry a maximum seven-year prison sentence and (or) a

 In many cases, courts may assign a fine that equates to double the defendant's